Thinking about buying or building a backyard shed or storage building?

 - 26x26x.05 = 338; 338/27 = 12.5 cubic yards or 17.5 tons of gravel

 As you can see there is a fairly wide range of possible sizes for a gravel shed foundation, each demanding a different amount of gravel.
+The amount of crushed stone needed for other types of gravel pads, such as a gravel base for a hot tub or a gravel fire pit patio area, will vary.
 With this guide, though, you should be able to make a good estimate.

 Tips for Proper Installation of Your Shed Foundation